The Beginner's Guide to Cat Shows and Competitions

 The Check-In Process

-• Do: Respect other exhibitors' space and keep your area tidy.
+• Respect the space: Keep your grooming area tidy.

 The Judging Process